UIUC-iSchool-DataViz/is445_oauoag_spring2023/week01/lecture01.md

 I am also expecting that you have some experience not just doing python homeworks assigned in a class, but also doing a small project on your own where you had to practice some debugging, looking up answers on stackoverflow, etc

-also be aware: as this is a graduate-level course, the homeworks will build on concepts we cover in class but may require extra out-of-class work on your behalf
+also be aware: as this is a graduate-level course, the homeworks will build on concepts we cover in class but may require extra out-of-class work on your behalf in cluding, but not limited to, coming to office hours and/or reaching out on slack

 ---

 ## Assumptions about Python experience

-IS430 with a programming project
+IS430 + a programming project

 or